A Lesson to Learn: Digital Ally Inc. (DGLY)

-Digital Ally Inc. (NASDAQ:DGLY) went up by 32.75% from its latest closing price compared to the recent 1-year high of $7.10.
-The company’s stock price has collected 52.00% of gains in the last five trading sessions.
-Press Release reported on 10/30/20 that Digital Ally, Inc. Announces Notable Upgrade Order for Body-Worn Cameras and Cloud Storage for Law Enforcement
+Digital Ally Inc. (NASDAQ:DGLY) went up by 3.11% from its latest closing price compared to the recent 1-year high of $7.10.
+The company’s stock price has collected 12.29% of gains in the last five trading sessions.
+Press Release reported 12 hours ago that Digital Ally to Discuss Third Quarter 2020 Operating Results on Thursday, November 12 Conference Call

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.